End-to-end Surface Optimization for Light Control: Results

-``Without $\boundaryloss$'', we remove the term $\boundaryloss$ from the target function, which also results in higher MAE values.
+We also verify the necessity of the target function terms in our optimization formulation~\eqref{eq:TriangleOptimization}.
+In the column ``Without $\gradloss$'', we perform the optimization without the term $\gradloss$.
+This results in a weaker capability to preserve image features and causes an increase in MAE, which is particularly noticeable in high-contrast areas.
+In the column ``Without $\boundaryloss$'', we remove the term $\boundaryloss$ from the target function, which also results in higher MAE values.
 This is because the lack of $\boundaryloss$ allows the optimizer to move some lights out of the imaging area in order to reduce other non-image terms in the target function, which can cause deviation from the target image.
 Finally, later in Sec.~\ref{sec:PhysicalPrototypes} and Fig.~\ref{fig:prototype_smooth}, we also demonstrate the necessity of the term $\fullsmoothloss$ for ensuring the quality of the physical results.